nishu0f0/DockerForAOSPBuild/android7/README.md

 ```

 This docker file creates a user in the image with the same details of user of host computer when built.
 Set password for the created user in the root shell.
+Add the user to sudoers file.

+Modify /etc/java-8-openjdk/security/java.security from container and remove TLSv1, TLSv1.1 from setting jdk.tls.disabledAlgorithms

 To get root shell of the docker container, please use following command
 ```
 docker exec -it android7-build bash
 ```

+In the root shell,
+set password for the created user in the root shell.
+Add the user to sudoers file.
+Modify /etc/java-8-openjdk/security/java.security from container and remove TLSv1, TLSv1.1 from setting jdk.tls.disabledAlgorithms

 You can get the user shell of running container with the following to start your build
 ```
-docker exec -it -u $(id -u):$(id -g) android7-build bash
+docker exec -it -u $(id -u):$(id -g) -w /home/$(id -un)/repos android7-build bash
 ```